Ethereum-ERD/dev-upgradeable/README.md

 ### Gas compensation schedule

-When a borrower opens a Trove, an additional 200 EUSD debt is issued, and 200 EUSD is minted and sent to a dedicated contract (`GasPool`) for gas compensation - the "gas pool".
+When a borrower opens a Trove, an additional 200 USDE debt is issued, and 200 USDE is minted and sent to a dedicated contract (`GasPool`) for gas compensation - the "gas pool".

-When a borrower closes their active Trove, this gas compensation is refunded: 200 EUSD is burned from the gas pool's balance, and the corresponding 200 EUSD debt on the Trove is cancelled.
+When a borrower closes their active Trove, this gas compensation is refunded: 200 USDE is burned from the gas pool's balance, and the corresponding 200 USDE debt on the Trove is cancelled.

-The purpose of the 200 EUSD Liquidation Reserve is to provide a minimum level of gas compensation, regardless of the Trove's collateral size or the current ETH/LSDs price.
+The purpose of the 200 USDE Liquidation Reserve is to provide a minimum level of gas compensation, regardless of the Trove's collateral size or the current ETH/LSDs price.

 ### Liquidation

-When a Trove is liquidated, 0.5% of its collateral is sent to the liquidator, along with the 200 EUSD Liquidation Reserve.
-Thus, a liquidator always receives `{200 EUSD + 0.5% collateral}` per Trove that they liquidate.
-The collateral remainder of the Trove is then either offset, redistributed or a combination of both, depending on the amount of EUSD in the Stability Pool.
+When a Trove is liquidated, 0.5% of its collateral is sent to the liquidator, along with the 200 USDE Liquidation Reserve.
+Thus, a liquidator always receives `{200 USDE + 0.5% collateral}` per Trove that they liquidate.
+The collateral remainder of the Trove is then either offset, redistributed or a combination of both, depending on the amount of USDE in the Stability Pool.

 ### Gas compensation and redemptions

 When a Trove is redeemed from, the redemption is made only against (debt - 200), not the entire debt.

-But if the redemption causes an amount (debt - 200) to be cancelled, the Trove is then closed: the 200 EUSD Liquidation Reserve is cancelled with its remaining 200 debt.
+But if the redemption causes an amount (debt - 200) to be cancelled, the Trove is then closed: the 200 USDE Liquidation Reserve is cancelled with its remaining 200 debt.
 That is, the gas compensation is burned from the gas pool, and the 200 debt is zero’d.
 The ETH collateral surplus from the Trove remains in the system, to be later claimed by its owner.

 ### Gas compensation helper functions